murakimiko1005/Mura-Portfolio/README.md

 This project is deployed on Vercel for fast and scalable hosting.

-### To deploy on Vercel:
+### To deploy on Netlify:

 1. Push your code to a Git repository (GitHub, GitLab, etc.)
-2. Connect your repository to [Vercel](https://vercel.com)
+2. Connect your repository to [Netlify](https://app.netlify.com/)
-3. Vercel will automatically deploy your project!
+3. Netlify will automatically deploy your project!

 ## Contributing